rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 A half full glass is not what you always want.
 This post looks at the alternative, its laws, and its instances from the "pessimistic" point of view.
 In this post pessimism is defined as, simply, thinking about the errors.

 This is a long post.
 You may prefer to pick a section you consider interesting and backtrack from it.
 The information is largely self-contained (except for referring to the laws).

+Implementing good error messages is not trivial.
+This post should not be viewed as criticism but as a challenge.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.